shemetz/pf2e-modifiers-matter/Readme.md

 In this example, the attack failed because the skeleton had greater cover (+4 to AC).
 Even though Ezren is also frightened the frightened condition modifier on this card will not be highlighted because it did not affect the outcome whatsoever.

+## Credits

+Thanks Sionth#5174 for coming up with a name for this!

 ## Accessibility